-These are educational programs in which the Hospital is involved which result in a degree or training necessary to practice as a health professional.
+These are educational programs in which Middlesex Health is involved, which result in a degree or training necessary to practice as a health professional.

 - Subsidized Health Services:

-Include low or negative margin services that are provided despite a financial loss to the Hospital.
+Include low or negative margin services that are provided despite a financial loss to Middlesex Health.
 Such services are provided because they meet an identified community need and if no longer offered would either be unavailable or fall to the responsibility of government or another not-for-profit organization to provide.

 Includes all clinical investigations, trials and studies; community health research; and health care delivery studies designed to generate shared knowledge.